neighborhoodpharmd/neighborhoodphard.github.io/resources.md

 title: Resources
 layout: page
 ---
-The following links have a focus on how digital media and technology are changing pharmacy practice, public health, informatics, and work-life balance for pharmacists *(in no particular order)*.
-Also included are recommendations for productivity and self-empowerment whether as a practitioner, patient or student.
+The following links have a focus on how digital media and technology are changing pharmacy practice, public health, and health-systems. *(in no particular order)*.
+Also included are recommendations for productivity, deep work and "self improvement."

 ### Blogs and Podcasts